jaceuk/svelte-blog/src/posts/why-start-a-blog.md

 - JavaScript
 - A Javascript framework or library such as React, Vue or Angular (Let's face it, it's React!)
 - Familiarity with a boat load of third party NPM packages each with their own API
-- Styled components
-- CSS modules
+- Styled components or CSS modules
 - Git
 - NodeJS (It's Javascript so has to be a front end task right?)
 - Jest or similar testing framework